VenkateshDas/skimr/README.md

 # YouTube Video Analyzer

-A Streamlit application that analyzes YouTube videos, extracts transcripts, and provides insights using AI.
+A Streamlit application that analyzes YouTube videos, extracts transcripts, and provides AI-powered insights using Crewai and Langgraph agents.

+## Problem Statement

+Content creators and viewers face several challenges when consuming YouTube videos:
+- Videos are time-consuming to watch completely
+- It's difficult to determine if a video has the information you need without watching it
+- Finding specific information within a video requires manual scrubbing
+- Extracting actionable insights from educational content can be challenging
+- There's no easy way to interact with video content via natural language

+## Solution

+YouTube Video Analyzer addresses these challenges by providing:
+- AI-powered analysis of video content for quick understanding
+- Intelligent categorization and context tagging
+- Interactive chat interface that allows asking questions about the video
+- Time-stamped transcripts for easy navigation
+- Actionable insights and summaries that distill key information

+## Scope

+This application is designed for:
+- Researchers and students gathering information from educational videos
+- Content creators analyzing competitor videos
+- Professionals seeking to quickly extract insights from lengthy presentations
+- Anyone looking to save time by getting a comprehensive overview before watching
+- Users who want to interact with video content via a conversational interface

 ## Features

-- Extract and display YouTube video transcripts with timestamps
+- Extract and display YouTube video transcripts with time-stamped navigation
-- Analyze video content using AI
+- Analyze video content using AI-powered CrewAI agents
+- Category classification with visual color coding
+- Context tagging (Tutorial, Review, How-To Guide, etc.)
+- Comprehensive video summarization with key points
+- Deep content analysis with actionable insights
+- Interactive chat interface to ask questions about the video
 - User authentication with Supabase
 - Caching system for faster repeated analysis
-- Interactive chat interface to ask questions about the video
+- Modern, responsive UI with dark mode
+- Embedded video player alongside analysis
+- Streaming responses for enhanced user experience
+- Full report generation with formatted sections

 ## Setup

 ### Prerequisites

 - Python 3.8+
+- OpenAI API key for language models
 - A Google account for YouTube Data API access
 - A Supabase account for authentication (optional)